 The first place to start is with your mattress.
 This is where you spend the majority of time in your room, and unfortunately most mattresses are full of harmful chemicals.
 These chemicals, which can include petrochemicals, synthetic latex made from styrene (a human carcinogen), and plastics and vinyls, release VOCs (volatile organic compounds), which are linked to a number of health concerns including respiratory issues and cancer.
 Off gassing, which is the release of chemicals from the mattress, can last years.
 In the case of foam mattresses, even more chemicals can be released as the foam breaks down over time.

 Non-toxic alternative: When searching for a non-toxic mattress, the following materials are good to look for: organic wool, 100% natural latex, organic cotton.
 Also make sure to check for the proper certifications.
-GOLS (for latex) and GOTS (for textiles) is the best certification to look for.
+GOLS (for latex) is the best certification to look for.
 GOLS means that 95% of the material is 100% organic latex and the other 5% has restrictions and qualifications.
-GOTS means that 95% of the materials are organic and the other 5% also has restrictions.

 If replacing your mattress isn’t currently an option (we get it- it’s a pricey investment!), consider getting an organic mattress cover to put a buffer between you and your mattress.